Dan Newton

-Daniel Newton (born 30 December 1989) is a Welsh born rugby union footballer currently playing for Valorugby Emilia in Top12.
+Daniel Newton (born 30 December 1989) was a Welsh born rugby union footballer who played for Valorugby Emilia in Top12 from 2020 to 2024.

-He can play at Fly-half or Full back.
+He played at Fly-half or Full back.

+From summer 2024 he is Assistant coach of Valorugby Emilia.

 Newton is also an ex-Wales U20 international, having made 5 appearances at the 2009 U20 World Championship.